Claravale Fire Project

 Project Information:

-Claravale Fire Project is a Savanna Fire Management project located at Claravale Station, approximately 90km north of Katherine in the Northern Territory.
-The project was registered in November 2016 and covers a substantial area of 67,181 hectares within the Daly River catchment.
+Claravale Fire Project is a savanna fire management project located at Claravale Station, approximately 89km north of Katherine in the Douglas Daly region of the Northern Territory.
+It was registered in November 2016 and covers a vast area of 67,181.14 hectares.
+The surrounding Douglas Daly region is highly productive and known for its dual-purpose land use, supporting large-scale cattle grazing operations alongside dryland cropping such as sorghum, hay, and cotton.